NIRISS Bright Limits

 The estimated bright limits for each filter are listed in Table 3.
 The magnitudes listed are Vega magnitudes in the NIRISS filters.
 For an average A0V star, the same magnitude applies in the 2MASS J, H, and K filters to within about 0.03 magnitudes.
-The wavelengths listed in Table 3 indicate the wavelength at which saturation is expected to first occur for an A0V star.
+The wavelengths listed in Table 3 indicate the wavelength at which saturation is expected to first occur for an A0V star, for NISRAPID readout and 2 groups and one integration.
 Magnitudes and wavelengths at which saturation first occurs will be a bit different for a cool star or any other object of a distinctly different spectral shape.

 Table 3.
-Estimated bright limits for NIRISS WFSS mode assuming a maximum signal of 72,000 e– in the first NISRAPID group of an exposure
+Estimated bright limits for NIRISS WFSS mode, for an accumulated signal of 72,000 e–

 NIRISS imaging bright limits